Welcome back! 👽

 The purpose of this article was to work out if Amazon FBA sellers will survive the next decade of eCommerce.
 The answer is: yes.
 Amazon will still be around for years to come.

 They won’t take over the third-party sellers because we make them too much money.
-However,
+However, competition will continue to increase, so only the fittest will survive.

 It will be interesting to see what happens when the next big recession hits the market, though.
 How will Amazon handle it and how will overall sales change?
 Maybe we’ll see the first DECLINE of online sales since…hmm, ever?
 Could be.